Kotlin-chan/Kotlin-chan/README.md

 ## ✨ **Features**
-- Full support Java and Kotlin.
+- Full support of Java and Kotlin.
 - Knowledge of networking, web
 - Experience in project development using UNIX as a production environment
 - Docker and Docker-Compose